 Optimal flexibility in valve selection

-The Vigilant Integration Partners (VIP) program is an open, non-exclusive, standard-based, and interoperability-driven initiative that enables users of Yokogawa's ProSafe-RS Safety Instrumented System and PRM asset management system to use best-in-class field devices from Dresser Masoneilan, Flowserve Corporation, Metso, and SAMSON AG.
+The Vigilant Integration Partners (VIP) program is an open, non-exclusive, standard-based, and interoperability-driven initiative that enables users of Yokogawa's ProSafe-RS safety instrumented system (SIS) and PRM asset management system to use best-in-class field devices from Dresser Masoneilan, Flowserve Corporation, Metso, and SAMSON AG.

 What is a partial stroke test (PST)?

 A partial stroke test (PST) partially opens and closes emergency shutdown (ESD) valves while the plant is running.
 Safety standards, such as IEC61508, IEC61511, or ANSI/ISA-84.00.01, require full stroke tests (FST) for those ESD valves to be conducted at certain intervals depending on the safety integrity levels (SIL) to make certain that they are functional in case of emergency.
 FST requires those shutdown valves to fully open and close, and it can only be done while the plant is shut down for maintenance.
-However, by conducting PSTs, it is possible to extend the intervals of the FSTs, thus the plant operation time can be maximized, which means the OPEX and TCO are reduced.
+However, by conducting PSTs, it is possible to extend the intervals of the FSTs, thus maximizing the plant operation time and reducing the OPEX and TCO.

 FieldConnex® Advanced Diagnostic Module (ADM)

-In addition to supporting the use of powerful tools such as oscilloscopes and data historians, ADM has a unique commissioning wizard that can reduce up to 80% the amount of time required for the critical plant start-up phase.
+In addition to supporting the use of powerful tools such as oscilloscopes and data historians, ADM has a unique commissioning wizard that can reduce the amount of time required for the critical plant start-up phase by up to 80%.